Top 5 4th Quarter Trades of NE - GuruFocus.com

 Amazon.com Inc

-NEW YORK STATE COMMON RETIREMENT FUND reduced their investment in NAS:AMZN by 1,293,204 shares.
-The trade had a 0.18% impact on the equity portfolio.
+NEW MEXICO EDUCATIONAL RETIREMENT BOARD reduced their investment in NAS:AMZN by 30,800 shares.
+The trade had a 0.16% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $126.4.

 GuruFocus gives the company a financial strength rating of 6 out of 10 and a profitability rating of 9 out of 10.

-NEW YORK STATE COMMON RETIREMENT FUND reduced their investment in NYSE:UNH by 241,247 shares.
-The trade had a 0.16% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $525.83.
+NEW MEXICO EDUCATIONAL RETIREMENT BOARD reduced their investment in NAS:GOOGL by 26,100 shares.
+The trade had a 0.14% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $110.89.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.